A winter view of Santiago de Chile with the Andes Range in the background |

 Catedral Metropolitana de Santiago

-The Metropolitan Cathedral of Santiago is the main Catholic temple in Chile.
-Its current building dates from 1748, but before this church, there were other structures that were destroyed by fires or earthquakes.
-In fact, the current structure is the fifth one built on this site for the same purpose.
-The Cathedral is located in the heart of Santiago, next to the Plaza de Armas, a place known today as the "Km.
+The Metropolitan Cathedral of Santiago is the principal Catholic church in Chile.
+The current building, completed in 1748, replaced earlier structures destroyed by fires and earthquakes.
+In fact, it is the fifth church built on this site for the same purpose.
+Located in the heart of Santiago, it stands next to the Plaza de Armas, often referred to as the "Km.
 0 of Chile."

-Since 1952, the Metropolitan Cathedral has been a National Monument.
-It also holds immense historical value for the country, as it houses the remains of many bishops of the Chilean Catholic Church and other notable personalities.
-It is also the site where the most important commemorative ceremonies of the nation are celebrated, such as the "Te Deum Ecuménico" of the National Holidays.
+Designated a National Monument since 1952, the Metropolitan Cathedral holds significant historical value.
+It houses the remains of several bishops of the Chilean Catholic Church and other notable figures.
+The Cathedral also hosts the nation’s most important commemorative ceremonies, including the "Te Deum Ecumenico" during National Holidays.

 Mercado Central